 Why don’t we get the same wellness banging from nutrition topics like eating?
-Why is it that nutrition related topics are always about diets, counting calories or avoiding calories, or wondering about good and bad fats, telling us to give up carbs, or to go gluten free, to eat super foods or to go an other extreme diet program that might be trending?
-Oh why oh why oh why?
+Why is it that nutrition-related topics are always about diets, counting calories or avoiding calories, or wondering about good and bad fats, telling us to give up carbs, or to go gluten-free, to eat superfoods, or to go another extreme diet program that might be trending?
+Oh, why oh why oh why?

 Food and sleep

 Eating regularly has been my secret weapon to optimize my energy levels for the day.
-Handy tool to remind me about it has been the app we developed: See How You Eat – Your easiest food diary ever.
-I entered the times I want to be reminded, and every day I am blown away how quickly 2,5-3 hours run by.
+The handy tool to remind me about it has been the app we developed: See How You Eat – Your easiest food diary ever.
+I entered the times I want to be reminded, and every day I am blown away by how quickly 2,5-3 hours run by.
 We hear from our feedbacks that this is the same learning experience our users get.
 Simple and effective!

 Food gives energy!